 One of my favorite Italian dishes will always be Eggplant Parm.
-Although I’ve gotten some pretty bad interpretations of this classic dish when dining out.
+Although I’ve gotten some pretty bad interpretations of this classic Italian dish when dining out.

 Let’s start by gathering the ingredients we need to make Eggplant Parm.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.